How to save energy and water at home

 You can use less energy – and cut your bills – with a fresh look at your lighting, heating and home appliances.

-LED light bulbs, for example, use up to 85% less energy and last 20 times longer than incandescent bulbs.
+LED light bulbs, for example, use up to 85% less energy and last up to 20 times longer than incandescent bulbs.
 You save even more if you turn them off as you leave the room (so simple with the TRÅDFRI remote control).
 To easily lower your heating costs, you can use insulating blinds or thicker curtains when the temperature drops.

 What about that power-hungry tumble dryer?
-When you can drip-dry on a rack instead, your clothes suffer less wear-and-tear into the bargain.
+When you can drip-dry on a drying rack instead, your clothes suffer less wear-and-tear into the bargain.